-The Town established a historic district encompassing most of the village center in 1975.
+The Town established an historic district encompassing most of the village center in 1975.
 The buildings in the District represent an excellent sampling of virtually every major type of vernacular architecture from the 17th to the early 20th Century.

 Forster Cemetery, Tappan Cemetery, the 1661 Cemetery, and the Manchester Common are the village's primary historic landscapes.
 Also included is the Trask House, home of the Manchester Historical Museum.
 The museum is open to the public.
 (Source: 2014 OSPP.)
-Also of note in the historic district is the Seaside No. 1 Firehouse Museum, which was constructed in 1885 to house Seaside No. 1, Manchester-by-the-Sea's first horse-drawn fire engine.
-This building, located on Central Street, now serves as a museum and home for the Town's two antique engines and a collection of firefighting equipment and memorabilia.
+Also of note in the historic district is the Seaside No. 1 Firehouse Museum, which was constructed in 1885 to house

-2 The Native Americans inhabiting Manchester were of the Pawtucket Group, which is also known as the Penacook.
+1 The Native Americans inhabiting Manchester were of the Pawtucket Group, which is also known as the Penacook.
 Source: Manchester-By-The-Sea MHC Reconnaissance Survey Town Report, 1985.